Leonard Trent: Stalag Luft III

 Trent was sent to Stalag Luft III, a POW camp well to the southeast of Berlin, in what is now Żagań, in Poland.
 He soon became involved in the various escape attempts mounted by the POWs, helping conceal the sand extracted from tunnels that were under construction.

-He was a participant in the "Great Escape" of 24 March 1944.
-On exiting the tunnel, he had planned with another POW, Mike Shand, to make their way to Switzerland via Czechoslovakia and Austria.
+He took part in the "Great Escape" of 24 March 1944.
+On exiting the tunnel, he had planned with another POW, Mike Shand, to head to Switzerland via Czechoslovakia and Austria.
 He was the 79th POW to pass through the escape tunnel, just behind Shand.
 However, as he was exiting the tunnel, a German guard thwarted his escape and Trent was recaptured almost immediately and placed in solitary confinement.
 The majority of the successful escapees were eventually recaptured, the Germans executing 50 of them.
 By January 1945, the Soviet forces were advancing into Germany and the POWs at Stalag Luft III were force marched away to the west to a camp near Bremen.
 They were moved again in April but were liberated by the British on 2 May 1945.

 Trent returned to England on 7 May and went on leave for two months before reporting back for duty with the RAF.
 Preferring active flying to instructional duties, he requested a post at Transport Command.
 He qualified as a Douglas Dakota pilot and then spent a few months at Syerston, a paratrooper training school.
 In late 1945, Trent transferred back to RNZAF service.
 He wanted to pursue a career in the military and felt that the RNZAF offered better remuneration and promotion opportunities than the RAF.